Pitch Black (film): Production

 According to Ken and Jim Wheat, the original concept of Pitch Black was suggested by David Madden during his tenure in Interscope Communications.
 His initial premise was: "[t]ravelers visit a planet where multiple suns mean perpetual daylight, but when an eclipse brings darkness, ghosts emerge."
 These "ghost" antagonists survived the first draft, but were later replaced by physical predators.
 Interscope approached David Twohy with the concept, letting him direct if he could refine the screenplay.
 Twohy had worked on an early version of Alien 3, and was aware that Pitch Blacks concept had similarities to that franchise.
 He proposed changes to character arcs in the script.
 Said Twohy:

 I've got three characters in this film who not only change from where they begin but also change from where you expect them to end up ...
 I had three leads, and they each thought they were the lead, which made for a lot of ego problems on the set.
 But ego problems are not always a bad thing.

 Most of the filming, including all of the external locations, took place in and around Coober Pedy, South Australia.
 It was winter in the region, and rain before the shoot caused filming delays.
 Most interior sequences were shot at the Village Roadshow Studios, in Oxenford, Queensland.
 In Los Angeles, New Deal Studios were used for miniature photography and the interior sequence of the spaceship crash.
 To highlight the different suns for some of the daytime sequences, the filmmakers used a bleach bypass process during post-production.

 Reception

+Box office

 Pitch Black opened in 1,832 theaters on 18 February 2000, grossing $11,577,688 over its opening weekend and ranking 4th at the box office.
 The film has a domestic gross of $39,240,659 and an international gross of $13,947,000, giving it a worldwide total of $53,187,659.